mauricioklein/rock-paper-scissors/README.md

 - **Node app serves assets:**
 Node app is also responsible to serve the webpages and necessary assets.
 JS files that run in browser are minified using [Browserify](http://browserify.org/).

-- **Express is the only framework used:**
+- **No external frameworks used:**
 This is due project restrictions.
-Thus, UI is build entirely using jQuery + CSS.
+Thus, UI is build entirely using plain JS DOM selectors.
 As a more professional and scalable solution, some kind of reactive interface could be build, using React, VueJS, etc. Also, TypeScript in the backend would be a great improvement.
+For the backend, Express and Pug support were removed from the original implementation in favour to regular HTTP server + vanilla JS to inject the values into the HTML template.

 - **Travis as CI and Codecov as code coverage reporter:**
 The project is connected to Travis.org.
 So, every build generates a new build, running the specs and lints.